FAQS: Research help

 journals (sometimes referred to as scholarly journals) contain articles that have gone through a peer-review process.
 When an author submits an article for publication, it is sent to others in that field of study for review.
 The reviewers will often suggest changes for the author to make and decide if the article should be published at all.
 Usually such articles are research-based and contain a bibliography.

-Where is the MICROFILM or MICROFICHE?
+What is MICROFILM or MICROFICHE?
+Where is it located?
 How can it be printed or scanned?

 Microfilm, microfiche and micro-cards are pre-digital forms of high-density data storage.